rightjs/rightjs-docs/docs/en/docs/core/class.md

       extend:  [Module1, Module2, ...]
     });

-You also can define class-level methods in-line with all the rest of the class
+You can also define class-level methods in-line with all the rest of the class:

     var Klass = new Class({
       extend: {